 Our ambition is that Greater Lincolnshire will pioneer industrial decarbonisation, creating a template for other areas.
-We will be a test bed for technologies in clean energy generation, storage and distribution and a leading area in delivering Government objectives against the 10 point plan for Green Industrial Revolution.
+We will be a test bed for technologies in clean energy generation, storage and distribution.

 Greater Lincolnshire has significant ambitions in the energy sector, aligning to the Humber Estuary Plan; the acceleration of clean growth and the potential to be a global leader in the transition to net zero carbon emissions in line with the ambition of the Green Industrial Revolution presents a significant opportunity.
 In more rural parts of Greater Lincolnshire there remains huge potential to provide an innovation test bed for clean energy and whole system technologies.